|ASTR 181 Fall 2022|

 3. Course Content

-- The life cycles of stars: star formation (stellar “birth”), stellar evolution, end states of stars (stellar “death”) • The Milky Way Galaxy • The properties of other galaxies • Active Galaxies and Quasars • Cosmology and the Early Universe
+In this course, we will discuss: The life cycles of stars: star formation (stellar “birth”), stellar evolution, end states of stars (stellar “death”) • The Milky Way Galaxy • The properties of other galaxies • Active Galaxies and Quasars • Cosmology and the Early Universe

 This course will not emphasize mathematics in the material.
 However, we cannot avoid math altogether and some basic algebra and geometry will be required.
 See the Background Material for some refresher pages.
 If you have trouble with this, please see me.

 The instructor will guide each student’s learning in this course by:

-- being available outside those hours by appointment and through email communication
+• being available outside those hours by appointment and through email communication

-- being open and receptive to ALL questions
+• being open and receptive to ALL questions

-- attending lectures and labs and keeping up with the necessary readings and assignments
+• keeping up with the necessary readings and assignments

-- turning in assignments promptly
+• turning in assignments promptly

-- keeping informed of course grade and seeking help when needed
+• keeping informed of course grade and seeking help when needed

 I aim for you to be as informed as possible about the grade you are earning in this course throughout the semester.
 If you are concerned about how well you are doing, examine your grades on Blackboard to compare your point total at any given time to the class average.
 See this page for more details on how final course grades are calculated.
 Consult this Strategies page for tips on how to do well in this course.

 My goal is to provide ample opportunity for students to do well in the course.
 I allow you to drop one exam and one lab grade.
 I provide many ways to earn the 100 possible Participation and Engagement points.
-You can earn up to 15 points of extra credit in 6 different ways.
+You can earn up to 15 points of extra credit in several different ways.
 All of this gives you good control over your own grade, and you can recover from a bad exam day or a missed assignment.